Economy Committee - Friday 11 July 2025, 2:00pm - West Yorkshire Combined Authority Webcasting

 Michelle Burton, Officer (West Yorkshire Combined Authority) - 0:23:38

 Thank you.
 Are there any questions, comments, barely formed thoughts?
-Anybody wants to provide
+Anybody wants to provideat this item?
+Sarah, please.

 Cllr Sarah Courtney (Calderdale Council) - 0:23:52

 Okay.
-Yeah, so I think the role of the CA focusing on leadership and enabling is really
+Yeah, so I think the role of the CA focusing on leadership and enabling is reallygood.
+It's really good at a high level.
+It helps us be really clear collectively about

 what we're doing and everything in terms of supporting business.